thedadams/cahbot/README.md

 - '/join' -- The user that invokes this action is added to the game, if there is one.
 - '/leave' -- The user that invokes this action is removed from the game.
 - '/start' -- Start a game.
 Should be invoked after everyone is added.
-- '/pause' -- Pause a game.
 - '/stop' -- Ends a game.
 Also invoked if everyone leaves a game.
 - '/scores' -- List the scores for the game, if there is one.
 - '/gamesettings' -- List the settings for the game.
 - '/whoistzar' -- Sends a message that reveals who the Card Tzar is.
+- '/mycards' -- Shows the user the cards they are "holding."

 The following commands are in progress:
-- '/mycards' -- Shows the user the cards they are "holding."
 - '/changesettings' -- Change the settings of the current game.

 The Telegram Bot functionality comes from [Telegram Bot API](https://github.com/thedadams/telegram-bot-api), another of my repositories.
 Most of the bot functionality is complete; the game play is left to code.
 For example, starting a game doesn't actually start the game.